Half-Guinea-Press/morevnas_daughter/docs/index.md

-Character Name: Ansa Khenbish Morevna
+- Character Name: Ansa Khenbish Morevna
-Class: Witch (White Magic) 5 / Savant (Physician) 5
+- Class: Witch (White Magic) 5 / Savant (Physician) 5
-Race: Custom Lineage (Half Human)
+- Race: Custom Lineage (Half Human)
-Background: Rune Carver
+- Background: Rune Carver
-Alignment: Lawful Neutral
+- Alignment: Lawful Neutral
-Player Name: Maddie
+- Player Name: Maddie
-Experience Points:
+- Experience Points:

-Str: +2(14)
+- Str: +2(14)
-Dex: +2 (15)
+- Dex: +2 (15)
-Con: +3(16)
+- Con: +3(16)
-Int: +5(20)
+- Int: +5(20)
-Wis: +3(16)
+- Wis: +3(16)
-Chr: +5(20)
+- Chr: +5(20)

 Proficiency Bonus: +4

 Saving Throws
-Str: +2
+- Str: +2
-Dex: +2
+- Dex: +2
-Con: +3
+- Con: +3
-Int: +5
+- Int: +5
-Wis: +7(P)
+- Wis: +7(P)
-Chr: +9(P)
+- Chr: +9(P)

 Skills
-Acrobatics: +2
+- Acrobatics: +2
-Animal Handling: +3
+- Animal Handling: +3
-Arcana: +9(P)
+- Arcana: +9(P)
-Athletics: +2
+- Athletics: +2
-Deception: +9(P)
+- Deception: +9(P)
-History: +9(P)
+- History: +9(P)
-Insight: +7(P)
+- Insight: +7(P)
-Intimidation: +5
+- Intimidation: +5
-Investigation: +5
+- Investigation: +5
-Medicine: +9(P)
+- Medicine: +9(P)
-Nature: +5
+- Nature: +5
-Perception: +7(P)
+- Perception: +7(P)
-Performance: +5
+- Performance: +5
-Persuasion: +9(P)
+- Persuasion: +9(P)
-Sleight of Hand: +6(P)
+- Sleight of Hand: +6(P)
-Stealth: +6(P)
+- Stealth: +6(P)
-Survival: +3
+- Survival: +3

-Passive Perception: 17
+- Passive Perception: 17
-Passive Investigation: 15
+- Passive Investigation: 15
-Passive Insight: 17
+- Passive Insight: 17

 Proficiencies:
-Armor: Light Armor
+- Armor: Light Armor
-Weapons: Simple Weapons, Blowguns, Short Swords, Whips
+- Weapons: Simple Weapons, Blowguns, Short Swords, Whips
-Tools: Alchemist's Supplies, Herbalist Kit, Poisoner's Kit, Weaver's Tools
+- Tools: Alchemist's Supplies, Herbalist Kit, Poisoner's Kit, Weaver's Tools

 Armor Class:
-Studded Leather: 17
+- Studded Leather: 17
-No Armor: 15
+- No Armor: 15

 Speed 30

 Hit Points
-Hit Dice: d8
+Hit Dice: 10d8
-# of Hit Dice 10

 Feats:
-Cartomancer
+??? tip "Cartomancer"
    You have learned to channel your magic through a deck of cards.
 You can use a card deck as your spellcasting focus, and you gain the following benefits:
    Card Tricks.
 You learn the Prestidigitation cantrip and can use it to create illusions that duplicate the effects of stage magic.
 When you use Prestidigitation in this way, you can conceal the verbal and somatic components of the spell as ordinary conversation and card handling.

    Hidden Ace.
 When you finish a long rest, you can choose one spell from your class's spell list and imbue that spell into a card.
 The chosen spell must have a casting time of 1 action, and it must be a level for which you have spell slots.
 The card remains imbued with this spell for 8 hours.
 While the card is imbued with the spell, you can use a bonus action to flourish the card and cast the spell within.
 The card then immediately loses its magic.

    Source: BMT, page 49

 Rune Shaper: Enemy, Friend
 Prerequisites: Spellcasting Feature or Rune Carver